estherkimani/delani/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Authors Info

-Check out more about the author - [Jacob Rugano](https://ke.linkedin.com/in/jacob-maina-6767a359)